-The Jefferson Program provides students with the intellectual tools needed to improve the quality of policymaking in the United States and abroad.
+W&M Public Policy provides students with the intellectual tools needed to improve the quality of policymaking in the United States and abroad.
 We offer a two-year Master of Public Policy (MPP) degree.
-This is a full-time, residential program limited to 25 new students per year - a size that allows unmatched access to faculty members and a strong sense of community.
+This is a full-time, residential program limited to 50 new students per year - a size that allows unmatched access to faculty members and a strong sense of community.
+MPP students concentrate either in Public Policy Analysis (PPA) or in International Development and Policy (IDP).
 The strong applied and analytic skills of our MPP graduates have generated career placements in positions of public policy formulation and evaluation that compare favorably with any program in the country.

 The graduate curriculum provides a rigorous training that is both theoretical and applied.
 Students study the institutions and processes of public policy, the economic foundations of policy analysis, quantitative and statistical methods for analyzing policy, and a variety of specialized policy topics.
-Through the summer internship and work with real-world clients, students apply their knowledge and help to develop policy solutions.
+Students in the PPA track focus on the creation and evaluation of public policies in the U.S. while students in the IDP track focus on public policies in developing countries and international contexts.
+Through the summer internship and work with real-world clients, all students apply their knowledge and help to develop policy solutions.

 Students pursuing our undergraduate major study economics, statistics, politics, law, ethics, and policy domains.
 This grounding is excellent preparation for further study at the graduate level and for participating effectively in the policy process at government agencies, nonprofit organizations, and private-sector firms.